talum/one-page-v3/src/blog/2020-01-29-surviving-software-engineering-interviews.md

 is, unfortunately, an entirely different skill set.
 You need to remember to talk out loud and communicate your thought process.
 You need to know obscure details about frameworks and be able to articulate them.
 You need to be able to stomach stress and not throw up during onsites.
+Sometimes you even need to know the meal to choose during the lunch interview that will require the least amount of chewing and slurping.
 It's a lot, and you need to practice.

 Working backward from my target new job start date, I estimated how long